 There's been a sharp rise in cheesemaking in London in recent years, from students experimenting with recipes for paneer and labneh in their bedsits, to small commercial enterprises making and selling cheese.
 Cheesemaking kits have become widely available too.

 We’ve already told you about Mexican cheeses made by Gringa Dairy under the railway arches in Peckham, but there are other London cheesemakers too.
 Bermondsey’s Kappacasein, Tottenham’s Wildes Cheese and Blackwoods, based in Brockley, all make unique cheeses with a story to tell.
-A relative newcomer is Cypriot-English Kupros Dairy near Enfield, which specialises in sheep’s milk cheese.
+Cypriot-English Kupros Dairy near Enfield specialises in sheep’s milk cheese.

 London’s cheese shops are among the best in the world.
 Not only do they sell carefully sourced British and European cheeses, but also delicious pickles, chutneys, crackers, fresh breads, wines and, often, speciality produce.
 They’re great places of conviviality too, encouraging you to taste, learn and share.
 Additionally, the staff are among the most knowledgeable and passionate foodies that we’ve ever encountered — you really do need to be a curd nerd to work in this industry.